AdobeDocs/campaign-classic.en/help/interaction/using/fundamental-principles.md

 ## Interaction types and contact methods {#interaction-types-and-contact-methods}

-There are two possible types of interactions: inbound interactions (initiated by a contact) and outbound interactions (initiated by the offer maker).
+There are two possible types of interactions: inbound interactions (initiated by a contact) and outbound interactions (initiated by the offer designer).

 These two types of interactions can be carried out either in unitary mode (offer is calculated for a single contact), or in batch mode (offer is calculated for a set of contacts).
 Generally, inbound interactions are carried out in unitary mode and outbound interactions are carried out in batch mode.
 Nevertheless, there may be certain exceptions, for transactional messages for example, whereby the outbound interaction is carried out in unitary mode (refer to [this section](../../message-center/using/about-transactional-messaging.md)).